davidsbatista/davidsbatista.net/_posts/2018-01-23-StanfordNER.md

 I-WRK	    0.771      0.370	 0.500
 {% endhighlight %}

-this kept more or less the same results, with some improvements for the `I-LOC` and `I-ORG`, but a lower `I-WRK`, as you can see it's hard to keep improving every tag, and feature exploration/engineering is not always a straightforward task.
+this kept more or less the same results, with some improvements for the `I-LOC` and `I-ORG`, but a lower `I-WRK`, as you can see it's hard to keep improving every tag.

 ## __Best Results__